linke-aya/AyaBotV2-/README.md

-#   Aya-Bot-V3
+##  Aya-Bot-V3
 -----------------

-This is Simple Facebook Bot By Api
+This is Simple Facebook Bot

+By Link